Cray-HPE/docs-csm/install/README.md

 ## Installation of additional HPE Cray EX software products

-Once installation of CSM has been completed, additional HPE Cray EX software products can be installed via the Install and Upgrade Framework.
+Once installation of CSM has been completed, additional HPE Cray EX software products can be installed via the Install and Upgrade Framework (IUF).

 See the [Install or upgrade additional products with IUF](../operations/iuf/workflows/install_or_upgrade_additional_products_with_iuf.md) procedure to continue with the installation of additional HPE Cray EX software products.